JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 ![Pattern of the Schnakenberg model](./Figures/Schnakenberg_pattern_formation.png)

+Now, in this project we are interested in adding a single hole in the spatial domain, i.e. the unit sphere, in order to see how this change in the domain affects the resulting patterns.
+To be able to generate all the relevant results of the article, you can follow the "*STEP\_BY\_STEP\_GUIDE.md*" in the Code folder.
+Before, you navigate to the code folder, you need to install all relevant packages, and how to achieve this is described in the section entitled "*Installation of the packages using anaconda*" in this document.<br>

+Before this is described, I wish to mention my own philosophy regarding the notion of *reproducibility* which permeates this project.

-## A note on reproducibility
+# A note on reproducibility
 For the purpose of reproducibility, the project is entirely written in Python and the installation of all required packages is managed by [anaconda](https://docs.anaconda.com/anaconda/install/index.html).
+The version of Python that has been used is 3.8.3, and mainly two packages are frequently used:

+1. *numpy*, version 1.18.5,
+2. *matplotlib*, version 3.2.2.

+In addition to these packages, there are numerous rather large platforms that are required, and these are installed using anaconda which will be described in the next section of this document.

+This repositry is based on the idea of *reproducibility* which basically means that anyone should be able to generate the results presented in the article on their own.
+To promote this idea, several concrete steps have been taken:

+1. The project is written is completely open source and written in open-source languages (mainly Python).
+2. The repositry has a clear folder structure where the folders are called Code, Figures, Meshes and Output.
+3. The repositry is well-documented with numerous README.md files containing clear instructions regarding how to run the scripts as well as installing relevant packages.
+4. Installation of the numerous platforms required for generating the results is simplified by the usage of conda (see the next section for more details).
+5. The relevant functions carrying out specific tasks are divided into numerous scripts with clear names.
+For example, all scripts related to the *finite element method (FEM)* are stored in the script "*toolbox\_FEM\_simulations\_Schnakenberg\_sphere\_with\_holes.py*".
+6. The code itself contains a lot of comments to clarify what is being done in a specific part of any particular script.

 Before presenting the instructions for installing all relevant packages using anaconda some information about the machine used to generate the results is presented.

 ### Information about the laptop used to generate the results and write the code
 The code has been developed and tested on a computer laptop with the following cpu information: